King Charles to Proceed With US Visit Following Shooting at Correspondents' Dinner

 Key Facts

-- King Charles is scheduled to visit Washington, D.C., continuing a long tradition of US-UK royal relations.
+- King Charles is scheduled to visit Washington, D.C., as part of ongoing diplomatic relations between the UK and US.

-- Donald Trump commented on the event, reiterating his stance on the need for a White House ballroom, according to The Guardian.
+- Donald Trump commented that the shooting underscored the need for enhanced security at White House events.

 What Happened